alflix/EasyWebView/README.md

 ## Written in Swift 5.1

-EasyWebView enables application to use WKWebView easily, in UIViewController or UITableViewCell
+EasyWebView enables application to use WKWebView easily, in UIViewController or UITableViewCell.

 ## Features

-- one line code to user WKWebView.
+- one line code to use WKWebView by loading url or html string.
 - smart and easy to adjust height of WebView in UITableViewCell.
-- easy and safe to user ScriptMessageHandler
+- easy and safe to use ScriptMessageHandler.
-- support common WKWebView feature
+- support common WKWebView feature.

 ## Installation

 ### Requirements

-- Swift 4.2 ( Swift 4.2 -> use 'version 1.8.3' )
+- Swift 4.2 ( Swift 4.2 -> use 'version 1.0.0' )
 - iOS 8.0 (for use WKWebView)

 ### Cocoapods